MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-inf-configuration.md

 ms.localizationpriority: medium
 ---

-# Component Firmware Update (CFU) inbox driver INF configuration
+# Component Firmware Update (CFU) INF file configuration

-To configure a custom INF file for the inbox CFU driver, follow the guidance in this topic to provide the correct values and settings for your firmware image files and hardware device.
+To configure a custom INF file for CFU, follow the guidance in this topic to provide the correct values and settings for your firmware image files and hardware device.

 The [Sample CFU INF file](#sample-cfu-inf-file) included below provides a starting point for your device's custom INF file.
 The sample INF is the *CfuVirtualHidDeviceFwUpdate.inf* file from the [CFU virtual HID device firmware update simulation](cfu-firmware-update-simulation.md) sample code and walkthrough that simulates updating firmware on a virtual HID device.
 The sections below reference the simulation's INF file to illustrate the configuration concepts discussed in this topic.